abhijeet21883/Trickle/README.md

 Title
--Create a form to accept email and password from the user
-- Save the values to the database
+-Create a form to accept email and password from the user and save the values to the database

 Languages used: HTML,CSS,Javascript,SQL and PHP Screenshots-